 Other diversity measures of the Board have been illustrated in the tenure, geographic location and gender balance graphs below.
-The Board acknowledges there is room to improve its gender balance with future appointments, but is satisfied that the tenure balance and geographic location of its directors is currently appropriate.

-All non-executive directors are expected to voluntarily review their membership of the Board from time to time taking into account length of service, age, qualifications and expertise relevant to the responsible entity's then current policy and programme, together with the other criteria considered desirable for composition of a balanced board and the overall interests of the responsible entity and the Trust.
+All non-executive directors are expected to voluntarily review their membership of the Board from time to time taking into account, length of service, age, qualifications and expertise relevant to the responsible entity's board composition requirements and the overall interests of the responsible entity and the Trust.